-Print publishers make money from copy sales and advertising.
-Some rely on advertising, others on copy sales.
-Most newspapers and magazines make money from a mix of the two.
+Print publishing makes money from copy sales and advertising.
+Some publishers rely on advertising, others on copy sales.
+Newspapers and magazines make money from a mix of the two.

 The balance between advertising and copy sales is important.
 Ad-driven publishers approach their business in a different way to copy sales-driven publishers.

-Publishers rarely keep all copy sales revenue.
+In print publishing, the publisher rarely keeps all copy sales revenue.
 Newspapers, magazines and books usually sell through newsagents, bookstores or other retailers.
 Shops keep between 30 and 40 percent of the cover price.

 Sometimes distributors take a slice of copy sales.
 They may charge a fixed fee per copy delivered.